veryaustin/build-a-tron/README.md

     * [Screenflow] for recording my screen
     * [GPG] for keeping prying eyes from reading what they shouldn't
     * [A Better Finder Rename] for batch renaming files
-    * [Yubico Authenticator] for Authenticating with a Yubikey
-    * [Yubico Yubikey Personalization GUI]: for personalizing a Yubikey
     * [LastPass] for managing passwords
     * [Tunnel Bear] for OpenVPN privacy on public networks
     * [Tripmode] for managing network traffic while tethered to mobile devices